 There are many qualms that you may have with traditional marriages.
 This could be political, societal, or personal.

-So, if you don’t want to be given away or don’t want religious connotations, or just don’t like being the center of attention – eloping seems pretty perfect for you.
+So, suppose you don’t want to be given away or don’t want religious connotations.
+In that case, if you dislike regular wedding traditions, or just don’t like being the center of attention – eloping seems pretty perfect for you.

 You just don’t want to plan a wedding –